Frequently Asked Questions (FAQ)

 Q.1 What is a petition?

-Note: To verify your petition's approval the U.S. Embassy needs your I-129 petition receipt number, along with your approved Form I-797.
-Please bring both of these to your interview.
+Note: The Form I-797 is no longer required for your interview.
+However, to verify your petition's approval the Embassy or Consulate will need your I-129 petition receipt number.
+Please bring this to your interview.

 Q.2 Can I get a visa to do casual work?

 No. There is no visa that covers casual work.
 All applicants who plan to work in the United States must have an approved petition prior to their visa appointment.

 Q.3 Is there an age limit for applying for a temporary work visa?

 Q.4 Can my U.S.-based relative sponsor me for a work visa?